innovation-first/paradox-innovation/content/blogs/nyx/index.md

 of internal and secured development environment, which requires precise costs estimates: hom many GPUs, how mny servers.
 The nyx team is benchmarking what it takes, stay tuned for the reports.

 ## Contacts

-- olivier.jobert@thalesgroup.com
+- Olivier Jobert
-- pierre.doumenc@thalesgroup.com
+- Pierre Doumenc
-- tanguy.jouannic@thalsgroup.com
+- Tanguy Jouannic